-Amy Irons takes on podcast co-host Craig Levein
+Amy Irons defeats podcast co-host Craig Levein

-Sportscene Predictions: Amy Irons takes on co-host Craig Levein
+Sportscene Predictions: Amy Irons defeats podcast co-host Craig Levein

 Last updated on .From the section Scottish Premiership